-- As of Friday, Sept.
-25, the Ontario government is expanding COVID-19 testing to some pharmacies in the province.
+- The Ontario government is expanding COVID-19 testing to pharmacies in the province.
 This testing at pharmacies will be free, by appointment only, and available ONLY to people who are not showing COVID-19 symptoms.
 Pharmacies will also be doing COVID pre-screening of anyone seeking a test.
-A complete list of Ontario pharmacies offering the COVID-19 testing is available here.
+To learn which pharmacies are offering testing, click here.

 - Places of worship in Ontario are now allowed to reopen with physical distancing in place and attendance limited to more than 30 per cent of building capacity to ensure the safety of worshipers.

-- The Province has announced plans to reopen schools in September for in-class instruction, with strict guidelines in place to protect against COVID-19.
+- The Province is working to ensure students are safe at school with enhanced guidelines in place to protect against COVID-19.
 Licensed child care centres are also now allowed to operate at full capacity.
-Get full details here.